myBonzle menu: Add to my places Add picture Add story Add note

 Bonzle users have caught and/or seen brown trout, carp, golden perch, macquarie perch, murray cod, murray crayfish, rainbow trout and yabbies at Cotter River (Note: some species of fish may not be available at all times of the year.
 Always check State/Territory fishing regulations for size, bag/possession limits and licensing/permit requirements.
 Some native fish are protected and may not be taken).
 Is this list accurate?
 Have you caught or seen other species of fish at Cotter River?
 Contribute your knowledge by clicking here.

 Bonzle users sighted or observed the following birds at Cotter River: australian wood duck (Chenonetta jubata).
 Is this list accurate?
 Are you a keen bird watcher?
 Have you been bird watching at Cotter River?
 What species of birds have you seen?
 Contribute your knowledge by clicking here.
+For a comprehensive flexibound field guide to Australia's birds try Birds of Australia: Eighth Edition.

 Do you know what facilities are available at Cotter River?
 Contribute your knowledge by clicking here.